 Timeframes for re-evaluation are critical to include in the family mediation agreement.
 The best-laid plans tend to be derailed by unexpected events.
 In addition, habits of relating are not easily changed.
 Power plays erode best intentions.
 It is wise for family members to set a time for weekly check-ins or even daily check-ins until new patterns are firmly established.
 It is also a good idea to make a follow-up appointment with the mediator for two weeks or a month away.
 Having dates in place for future conversations gives a negotiated settlement the best chance for success.

-This article was published by the Denver Mediator in 2004.
+This article was originally published by Restorative Justice in 2004.